 Faculty and members of the administration are available for conferences by appointment.
 Please call the main office at (502) 583-5935.

 School Logo/Brand/Website Photos

-The Presentation Academy logo, brand, or photos from the website may not be used without first acquiring the expressed written permission of the President, the Principal, or the Assistant Principal.
+The Presentation Academy logo, brand, or photos from the website may not be used without first acquiring the expressed written permission of the Administration..

 Daily Schedule